Code-Institute-Submissions/ian-IBCIRL-CI-PP2-SunhillAdventures_NovResub/README.md

     - Code Institute tutors, mentors and colleagues in Slack channels.
     - Github pages - https://github.com/
     - Bootstrap documentation https://getbootstrap.com/docs/4.6/getting-started/introduction/
-    - I decided to start using bootstrap for this project
+    - I decided to start using bootstrap for this project but didn't use it much (yet)
     - found a decent random range generator https://www.educative.io/answers/how-to-generate-a-random-number-between-a-range-in-javascript

 -   ### Images